electron-userland/electron-windows-store/README.md

-  -i, --input-directory <path>               Directory containing your application -o, --output-directory <path>              Output directory for the appx -p, --package-version <version>            Version of the app package -n, --package-name <name>                  Name of the app package
+  -i, --input-directory <path>               Directory containing your application -o, --output-directory <path>              Output directory for the appx -p, --package-version <version>            Version of the app package -n, --package-name <name>                  Name of the app package (example: 12345MyCompany.Ghost)
       --package-display-name <displayName>   Display name of the package --package-description <description>    Description of the package
-      --package-background-color <color>     Background color for the app icon (example: #464646) -e, --package-executable <executablePath>  Path to the package executable -a, --assets <assetsPath>                  Path to the visual assets for the appx -m, --manifest <manifestPath>              Path to a manifest, if you want to be overwritten -d, --deploy <true|false>                  Should the app be deployed after creation?
+      --package-background-color <color>     Background color for the app icon (example: #464646) -e, --package-executable <executablePath>  Path to the package executable --application-id <applicationId>           Application id (example: Ghost) -a, --assets <assetsPath>                  Path to the visual assets for the appx -m, --manifest <manifestPath>              Path to a manifest, if you want to be overwritten -d, --deploy <true|false>                  Should the app be deployed after creation?
-  --identity-name <name>                     Name for identity --publisher <publisher>                    Publisher to use (example: CN=developmentca) --publisher-display-name <publisherDisplayName> Publisher display name to use --make-pri <true|false>                    Use makepri.exe (you don't need to unless you know you do)
+  --publisher <publisher>                    Publisher to use (example: CN=developmentca) --publisher-display-name <publisherDisplayName> Publisher display name to use --make-pri <true|false>                    Use makepri.exe (you don't need to unless you know you do)